cmyk/seedetcher/README.md

 ## Installation

-Write `seedhammer-vX.Y.X.img` to an SD-card and insert that into the SD-card slot on the Raspberry Pi.
+Write `seedetcher-vX.Y.X.img` to an SD-card and insert that into the SD-card slot on the Raspberry Pi.

 ### Linux